 Do you seek an institution that will stimulate and challenge both your mind and spirit?
 TCNJ students are academically gifted, demonstrate strong initiative, and have diverse talents.
-Recently admitted students have an average SAT score between 1210 and 1380 and rank in the top 15% of their graduating class.
+Recently admitted students rank in the top 15% of their graduating class and have an average combined SAT score that is above 1300.
 The admissions department takes a holistic approach to the review of our applicants, considering student abilities and involvement beyond academics.

 TCNJ’s admissions staff examine every component of a student’s application, but none more carefully than the high school transcript.
 This record of course selection, grades, GPA, class rank, and the strength of the curriculum provides the most accurate predictor of a student’s chance for success in college.
 Other criteria used in the evaluation process can be found on the “Requirements” section.

-Because we receive over 10,000 applications, students are encouraged to apply as early as possible once the application becomes available in early September.
-Historically, TCNJ begins notifying students on-or-around February 15th.
+Because we receive over 11,000 applications, students are encouraged to apply as early as possible once the application becomes available.
+Historically, TCNJ begins notifying students on-or-around March 1st.
 All students are notified of their official admission decision no later than April 1st.